mahdy-asady/mahdy-asady.github.io/_posts/2024-11-25-openwrt-init-script.md

 ---
 ## Introduction to OpenWrt

-OpenWrt is an open-source, Linux-based operating system tailored for embedded devices, primarily routers.
+[OpenWrt](https://openwrt.org/about) is an open-source, Linux-based operating system targeting embedded devices, primarily routers.
 It is widely used in the networking community due to its flexibility, stability, and ability to extend the functionality of consumer routers far beyond the manufacturer’s defaults.
 With OpenWrt, users can install custom software, fine-tune performance, and even use the device for advanced networking purposes such as VPN, firewalling, and traffic shaping.

-One of the key strengths of OpenWrt is its ability to manage network services and daemons through init scripts, which we will explore in detail.
+One of the key strengths of OpenWrt is its ability to manage network services and [daemons](https://en.wikipedia.org/wiki/Daemon_(computing)) through init scripts, which we will explore in detail.

 ## OpenWrt Boot Process Flow